Shad02w/Youtube-Chat-in-Fullscreen/README.md

 - When you holding resize for long time, the overlay may suddenly move its position
 - overlay will move position while resizing

- *If you have and issues and suggestions please feel free to create a issue.*
+ *If you have any issues and suggestions please feel free to create a issue.*

 ## Update